mohitjain/mohitjain/_posts/2013-04-15-how-to-optimize-active-record-queries.markdown

 {% endhighlight %}

-If you populate database with some 10000 records each.
-Results show that it will reduce time upto 50% with respect to fetching all the records.
+If you populate a database with some 10000 records each.
+Results show that it will reduce time up to 50% with respect to fetching all the records.

 ## Before refactoring: